GerritCodeReview/plugins_slack-integration/README.md

     ignore-unchanged-patch-set - boolean (true/false)
-        Whether a Slack notification about a new patch-set shouldn't be published when code didn't change (defaults to true). publish-on-patch-set-created - boolean (true/false)
+        Whether a Slack notification about a new patch-set shouldn't be published when code didn't change (defaults to true). ignore-wip-private - boolean (true/false)
+        Whether any Slack notifications regarding a work-in-progress or private change shouldn't be published (defaults to true). publish-on-patch-set-created - boolean (true/false)
         Whether a Slack notification should be published when a new patch set is created.